YashaPushak/GPS/README.md

 target algorithms, perform them and then save the reuslts.
 Communication between the master and worker processes is done through a redis database.

+We have provided an example scenario with an artificial algorithm that hallucinates running times.
+It first determines the difficulty of a given instance by randomly sampling from a normal distribution, which it uses as the mean of an exponential distribution, from which is samples a running time for a particular run of the target algorithm on that instance.
+This running time base is then multiplied together with the output from a simple function of three independent parameters.
+This was designed to be an easy benchmark for GPS that can be run in less than 5 minutes with 2 processors.

+To run the scenario, from the base GPS directory you should run

+    python2 run_gps_master.py --experiment-dir examples/artificial-algorithm/ --scenario-file scenario.txt --redis-dbid 0

+This will setup the scenario files and output directory for the GPS run.
+It will then stop and wait until there is at least 1 GPS worker ready to start.
+Next, in a second terminal, run

+    python2 run_gps_worker.py --redis-dbid 0

+Note that you do not need to set any arguments other than the redis database ID.
+The first process you started will have already created all of the files necessary for the GPS run, including a new copy of the scenario file with all GPS arguments fully instantiated.
+The worker will connect to the specified database to determine the location of these files, and then it will begin to query the database for target algorithm runs to perform.
+At this time, the original process will begin running the GPS master process.

+The entire process should take less than 5 minutes to run (often 1-3 on our machines).
+See examples/artificial-algorithm/readme.txt for more details on the scenario and the expected output from GPS.

 ## Contact

 Yasha Pushak